iagofonteles/bluegravity-task/readme.md

 >The {assembly}View is meant to be client side features, mostly views.
 Is good to create assembly definitions to avoid creating unintended dependencies like server data referencing a view.

-State Machine

->States are good to create consistency of available commands at a given time, when changing state, we can unmap all inputs and then assign new actions to the same input without generating concurrency.

 UI View and Controller